The best cloud gaming services in 2024

 (Image credit: Shutterstock)

 The best cloud gaming services might represent the future of video games.
-The days of buying a single game for a single system and being married to said system forever seem to be behind us.
-Now, players can start a game on a PC in the morning, continue it on a console in the afternoon and pick it up on a smartphone before bed — to say nothing of tablets, Web browsers and even smart TVs themselves.
-It’s never been easier or more convenient to play what you want, where you want.
+The days of buying a single game for a single system and it being locked to that system forever seem to be behind us.
+Now, players can start a game on a PC in the morning, continue it on a console in the afternoon and pick it up on a smartphone before bed — to say nothing of tablets, Web browsers and even smart TVs.
+It’s never been easier or more convenient to play what you want, where you want and when you want.

 At present, there aren’t actually that many cloud gaming services on the market.
 Some, such as Xbox Game Pass, have made great strides over the past few years; others, such as Google Stadia, have already disappeared into the digital aether.
 In either case, the concept of cloud gaming is still very much a work in progress.
 Every single one of these services comes with some caveats.
-Many are technically still in beta; some of them may ultimately disappear.
+Many still ironing out major kinks, and there's always a chance some of them will disappear (much like Stadia).

 However, for the time being, each one of these cloud gaming services has at least one big point in its favor.
 If you’re tired of being tethered to a console or gaming PC, give these a shot and see which one works for your habits and budget